Ivanlaguna511/OOP-Logistics-Network/README.md

 * Overridden `equals()`, `hashCode()`, and `toString()` methods across the inheritance tree.
 * Mocking of geographic anomalies and reflection hacks to verify unreachable defensive code.

-*(Note: Add a screenshot of your IDE showing the 100% coverage green bar here!)*

 ---

 ## Getting Started